trending_up Reporting

 • If Natural Account Key begins with 5, or APPIN then show Task Org Hierarchy.

-The Budget Variance Report shows Variance of budget vs. actual in fund statement format showing values and differences for the reporting period (similar to RM3 165 and 166 reports).
+The Budget Variance Report displays the variance between budget and actual expenses in fund statement format, showing values and differences for the reporting period (similar to RM3 165 and 166 reports).

 Launch OBI Budget Variance

-• How did the net revenues, transfers and expenses on my award(s) vary from budget over the period between X and Y or P/FTD?
+• How did net revenues, transfers, and expenses on awards vary from budget over the period between X and Y or P/FTD?

-• What did I budget for transfers over the period between X and Y or P/FTD?
+• What was budgeted for transfers over the period between X and Y or P/FTD?

 • What are the components affecting large variances from budget?

-• If a range of GL periods is specified rather than using Fiscal to Date or Project to Date then the third set of budget/variance amounts in the expanded view will be misleading (refer to Understanding the Date section below) as the full year budget is posted to the SEP GL Period each year.
-If SEP is not included then neither will the annual budget amounts.
+• If a range of GL periods is specified rather than using Fiscal to Date or Project to Date, then the third set of budget/variance amounts in the expanded view will be misleading (refer to Understanding the Data section below).
+This occurs because the full year budget, for non-sponsored awards, is posted to the SEP GL Period each year.
+If SEP is not included, then annual budget amounts will not appear.

-• Fiscal year to date has the incremental budget, i.e., the portion of the annual budget applicable up to that point in time added up month by month (after 6 months about half) and the variance is comparing months of budget to months of actual activity.
-The variance is likely to be very small if the year is proceeding close to the anticipated budget.
+• Fiscal year to date shows the incremental budget — the portion of the annual budget applicable up to that point in time, added month by month (after six months, about half).
+The variance compares months of budget to months of actual activity.
+The variance will likely be small if the year proceeds close to the anticipated budget.

-• The last (most recent) request listed as a single GL Period compared to the budget for that single GL Period.
+• The most recent request, listed as a single GL Period, compared to the budget for that single GL Period..

-• The full fiscal year budget compared to the actual activity up the requested GL Period.
-A report run mid fiscal year would likely show activity that is only half of the annual budget and the variance would then be equal to the remaining half of the budget, i.e., half left to go.
+• The full fiscal year budget compared to actual activity up to the requested GL Period.
+A report run mid-fiscal year would likely show activity that is only half of the annual budget, and the variance would equal the remaining half of the budget.

-The Budget Transactions Details Report shows details for Budget Tool (9/1 non-sponsored operating budget), iBudgets (mid year changes to operating budget) and GA Budget (sponsored activity budget) (similar to RM3 165 and 166 reports).
+The Budget Transactions Details Report shows details for Budget Tool (9/1 non-sponsored operating budget), iBudgets (mid-year changes to operating budget), and GA Budget (sponsored activity budget).
+This report provides similar functionality to RM3 165 and 166 reports

 Launch OBI Budget Transactions Details

-• What iBudgets activity comprises the budget numbers for my award(s) over the period between X and Y, or P/F.TD?
+• What budget activity comprises the budget numbers for my award(s) over the period between X and Y, or P/FTD?

 • Who prepared the iBudgets entry that was posted against my award(s)?